SasquatchXYZ/Train-Activity-Basic/README.md

 ## Getting Started

 This is a train scheduling application that incorporates Firebase to host the arrival and departure data of various trains.
 The data is submitted via the form provided and the data is then stored and returned using Moment.js in order to allow for up-to-date information about the various trains, such as the next arrival time for the train and how many minutes until it arrives.
+Currently I have it set up to refresh the data from the Firebase Database every minute, and you are able to Edit a particular train to update the data, and remove the data for a train from inside the webpage.
+My next steps if I have time, will be to add authentication requiring you to login to the site, as well as trying to have the edit modal actually display the information for the train you wish to update, rather than just being blank.

 ### Prerequisites